ShehneelKhan/Library-Management-System/README.md

 # Library-Management-System
 This is a Library Management System made with Python using Object Oriented Programming and Tkinter.

-It was just my second semester project.
+It was my second semester project.